zaitcev/swift-lfs/doc/source/lfs_plugin.rst

   the account stats, then add new stats.
 All that is resistant to crashes and hangs, using database transactions.

 * Remove or hide pending_timeout as implementation detail.
+TBD: How?

-* Remove stale_reads_ok or define it strongly.
+* Remove stale_reads_ok or define it strongly (unambiguously and future-proof).

-* If broker.get is internal API, change tests or else rename _get()
+* Change tests or else rename get() to _get(), since it's an internal API.

 * Rearrange Swift tree so use of .initialize is logical (may require changing GlusterFS, TBD)